 Sometimes, the simplest of things inspires me to bake.
 For these cupcakes the inspiration came from the cupcake liners.
-These quatrefoil black and white cupcake liners from Sweets & Treats Boutique and are my new favorite pattern!
+These quatrefoil black and white cupcake liners from quatrefoil liners and are my new favorite pattern!

 What makes the liners from STB so wonderful is that they are grease-proof!
 What does that mean?
 Shannon, my friend & owner of STB, has done a lot of research & product testing to find the best paper to bake cupcakes in.
 This paper not only holds it’s shape but it keeps it’s bright, vibrant color!
 No more buying beautiful liners and having them destroyed during the baking process!

 Vanilla cake topped with dark chocolate frosting was the perfect choice for these Black and White Cupcakes.
 Adorning the frosting with white sugar pearls gave just the right touch to really send them over the edge!
-So simple, so beautiful… and perfectly paired with the black and white quatrefoil liners from Sweets & Treats Boutique!
+So simple, so beautiful… and perfectly paired with the black and white quatrefoil liners from quatrefoil liners!